-The integrated assessment focusses on assessing your mastery of the practical content and skills in the first 6 weeks of the course.
-This assessment includes identifying structures on specimens and medical images as well as relating practical concepts to theoretical and clinical contexts.
+The computer based integrated assessment focusses on assessing your mastery of the practical content and skills in the last 3 weeks of the course.
+This assessment includes identifying structures from photos of specimens, models and medical images as well as relating practical concepts to theoretical and clinical contexts.